 My personal issue with this expedited Insta-Personal trainer process is the following.
 These people have not truly mastered their own body with NO drugs, or minimal chemical assistance.
 They aren’t a student of the game.
-They usually have lacking knowledge on nutrition, training and everything else that come with it.
+They usually have lacking knowledge on nutrition, training, and everything else that comes with it.

 I won’t go into nutrition, but just a basic example when it comes to training.

 You can’t train someone who has an athletic background the same as someone who never played sports as they’re lacking the finer motor skills.
 You need to first help them learn to move their own body etc.